cea-hpc/modules/doc/source/module.rst

  on current shell session for the duration of either the :command:`module` command or the module shell initialization script.
 Only applies to Bourne Shell (sh) and its derivatives.

+ This environment variable value supersedes the default value set in the :mconfig:`silent_shell_debug` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  To generate the code to silence shell debugging property in the :command:`module` shell function, :envvar:`MODULES_SILENT_SHELL_DEBUG` should